Emmanuel Joseph Sieyès: Second Consul of France

 The death of Joubert at the Battle of Novi and the return of Napoleon Bonaparte from the Egypt campaign put an end to this project, but Sieyès regained influence by reaching a new understanding with Bonaparte.
 In the coup of 18 Brumaire, Sieyès and his allies dissolved the Directory, allowing Napoleon to seize power.
 Thereafter, Sieyès produced the constitution which he had long been planning, only to have it completely remodeled by Bonaparte, who thereby achieved a coup within a coup – Bonaparte's Constitution of the Year VIII became the basis of the French Consulate of 1799–1804.

 The Corps législatif appointed Bonaparte, Sieyès, and Roger Ducos as "Consuls of the French Republic".
 In order to once again begin the function of government, these three men took the oath of "Inviolable fidelity to the sovereignty of the people; to the French Republic, one and indivisible; to equality, liberty and the representative system".

 Although Sieyès had many ideas, a lot of them were disfavored by Bonaparte and Roger-Ducos.
 One aspect that was agreed upon was the structure of power.
 A list of active citizens formed the basis of the proposed political structure.
-This list was to choose one-tenth of its members to form a communal list eligible for local office; from the communal list, one-tenth of its members were to form a departmental list; finally, one further list was made up from one-tenth of the members of the departmental list to create the national list.
+This list was to choose one-tenth of its members to form a communal list eligible for local office.
+From the communal list, one-tenth of its members were to form a departmental list.
+A further list was made up from one-tenth of the members of the departmental list, to create a national list.
 This national list is where the highest officials of the land were to be chosen.

 Sieyès envisioned a Tribunat and a College des Conservateurs to act as the shell of the national government.
 The Tribunat would present laws and discuss ratification of these laws in front of a jury.
 This jury would not have any say in terms of what the laws granted consist of, but rather whether or not these laws passed.
 The College des Conservateurs would be renewed from the national list.
 The main responsibility of the College des Conservateurs was to choose the members of the two legislative bodies, and protect the constitution by right of absorption.

 By this curious provision, the College could forcibly elect to its ranks any individual deemed dangerous to the safety of the state, who would then be disqualified from any other office.
 This was a way to keep a closer eye on anyone who threatened the state.
 The power of the College des Conservateurs was extended to electing the titular head of government, the Grand-Electeur.
 The Grand-Electeur would hold office for life but have no power.
 If the Grand-Electeur threatened to become dangerous, the College des Conservateurs would absorb him.
 The central idea of Sieyès' plan was a division of power.